Skip to content

 What Is a Jet Nebulizer?

-Jet nebulizers use compressed gas to make medicated mist.
+Jet nebulizers use compressed gas to make a medicated mist.
 These nebulizers deliver this gas through a pressurized stream of air, down a narrow tube or channel, and through an opening to create a jet.
-The movement of the air creates a vacuum that pushes the liquid medication out of the nebulizer.
+The movement of the air creates a vacuum that pushes the liquid medication out of the nebulizer, facilitated by the air compressor.

 Delivering compressed gas through a jet causes an area of negative pressure that draws the liquid medicine up the tube or channel, in what scientists refer to as the Bernoulli effect.
 The air flowing forces the solution onto the surface of a baffle.
 The baffle breaks down the solution into small droplets, measuring 1 to 5 micrometers, which a patient can easily inhale.